-5. Choose the Direct Selection tool (nested under the Path Selection tool).
+5. Click away from the path to deselect it, then choose the Direct Selection tool (nested under the Path Selection tool).

 The Direct Selection tool selects individual points and segments of a path.

 6. Zoom in if necessary, and then click one of the segments of your path that needs to be edited.